joel-g/joelguerra-hugo/content/cars/lets-turbo-charge-a-honda-cr-v.md

 ![](https://cdn-images-1.medium.com/max/2400/0*KfkFftIOMtY7vkBk.jpg)

-Hmmm… Upon further review my friend working with me thinks the intercooler shouldn’t stick out in front of the edge of the bumper support.
-He’s pretty smart so let’s use these brackets to tuck it back farther.
+Hmmm… Upon further review my friend working with me, Josh, thinks the intercooler shouldn’t stick out in front of the edge of the bumper support.
+Josh is pretty smart so let’s use these brackets to tuck it back farther.

 ![](https://cdn-images-1.medium.com/max/2400/0*vLfKwe7VanqGvVl6.jpg)